 A vehicle's history has a lot to do with how much the restoration will cost.
 A car that has been driven and well maintained for the past 40 years will cost less to restore than one abandoned in a field with the windows knocked out for the past 40 years.
-A vehicle with lots of chrome trim like '60s Cadillacs will cost more to restore due to the high prices for rechroming.
+A vehicle with a substantial amount of chrome trim like '60s Cadillacs will cost more to restore due to the high prices for re-chroming.
 Vehicles with heavily pitted, chrome plated pot metal trim can expect a serious investment to bring these parts back to concourse quality.
 A rusted hulk versus solid sheet metal can account for a \$20,000 difference in restoration costs for the same vehicle.
 Cars that don't have a readily available selection of reproduction parts will cost more in sheer labor costs to bring them back to showroom condition.

-180-Item Check List
+180-Item CheckList

 Accurately estimating restoration costs is not an easy process.
 Precision Restorations performs a four-hour on-site evaluation when a vehicle is delivered to its 24,000 square-foot facility.
-They have a 180-item check list (link) that spends two hours evaluating mechanical requirements, 1.5 hours on paint and body issues and .5 hours on interior needs.
-In spite of this close scrutiny there are still some unknowns and Precision spells those out clearly.
+They have a 180-item check list (link) that spends 2 hours evaluating mechanical requirements, 1 hour on paint and body issues and 1 hour on interior needs.
+Regardless of this thorough evaluation there are still be some unknowns and Precision spells those out clearly.
 First, if the vehicle is not running it is difficult to evaluate things like transmission function, so those components require disassembly to determine their restoration requirements.